 Winda escapes slavery only to face Pakwis, the Ojibwa chief, again when she needs his help.
 She fears that he will want his slave back and she will lose the man she has fallen in love with.
-But without his help they could be attacked by the Americans who are receiving shipments of a newer and more powerful rifle than the Brown Bess that the people in Upper Canada are using.
+But without his help, they could be attacked by the Americans who are receiving shipments of a newer and more powerful rifle than the Brown Bess that the people in Upper Canada are using.

 Lucas Sievers is a trapper and as wild as the Indians.
 He drifts between cultures.
 Many men fear him.
 Yet, he is gentle and will fight to the death for the one woman who can tame him.
 As they ride across the country in search of an outlaw Lucas watches Pakwis closely, knowing full well of his feelings for Winda.

 Grant Sievers hadn't seen his brother in many years.
 When they do meet up again Grant is in the middle of an investigation.
-His main objective is to arrest Dusty Blackman and stop him from smuggling guns across the boarder.
+His main objective is to arrest Dusty Blackman and stop him from smuggling guns across the border.
 But Dusty's wife, Carrie, proves to be a distraction.

 Carrie's dream of a romantic wedding is shattered when her father forces her to marry Dusty.
 He takes her to across the country and leaves her in the wilderness alone.
 The only chance she has in escaping from him is with the help of her new friend, Winda.

-1789.
-“Run!
+1789 “Run!
 Winda, run, hide!”
 Her mother pushed her toward the trees, but Winda clung desperately onto her sleeve.
 “Hurry little one, before they see you.”
 Winda's tiny hand was ripped from the security of her mother with a forcefulness that she had never known before.
 Her mother pushed her again.
 Winda ran across the clearing in her Cree village and into the woods as fast as her legs could go.

+“Do not look back,” her mother called her.
 Branches slapped at her face, roots tried to trip her, bushes grabbed at her ankles as she ran.
 Winda followed a woman who carried a baby in her arms.
 The woman tripped and dropped her baby, which landed on a rock, its lifeless body draped over it, face down.
 Winda heard the thud of the arrow as it pierced into the woman's neck and watched as her blood spurted out with every heartbeat.
 Winda forced herself to run.